EnderFlop/discord_status_lyric_linker/README.md

+# PLEASE DO NOTE THAT THIS WAS MADE FOR LINUX, NOT WINDOWS, PLEASE ATTACH THE "Windows" TAG TO YOUR ISSUE REPORTS IF YOU ARE RUNNING THIS ON WINDOWS.
+Read on after this!
 # Display lyrics live on Discord!
 :warning: **Selfbots are not allowed in Discord TOS!
 Use at your own risk!
 See [HERE](https://gist.github.com/nomsi/2684f5692cad5b0ceb52e308631859fd) for more information.
 This bot follows those rules and only sends Discord requests as fast as the lyrics change.** :warning: